Jersey Coastguard: Search and Rescue (SAR)

 Jersey Coastguard is a tier-one emergency service on the island of Jersey.
-If you dial 999 and ask for the Coastguard or call up on VHF marine radio channel 16 you will speak directly with the team 24/7 to coordinate the rescue.
-They work closely with adjacent services, including Guernsey Coastguard, Cross Jobourg, Cross Corsen, and HM Coastguard in the UK.
+People who dial 999 and ask for the Coastguard or call up on VHF marine radio channel 16 or 82 will speak directly with the team, which is available 24/7, to coordinate their rescue.
+They work closely with adjacent services, including Guernsey Coastguard, CROSS Jobourg, CROSS Corsen, and HM Coastguard in the UK.

 If there is an incident at sea, there are several assets available in the island.
 Two lifeboat charities operate in Jersey.
-The RNLI operates three lifeboats, and The Jersey Lifeboat Association currently have one.
-Jersey Fire and Rescue Service have two inshore boats that can be deployed at various locations around the coast.
+The RNLI operates three lifeboats, and The Jersey Lifeboat Association currently have two.
+Jersey Fire and Rescue Service have two inshore boats (Fire Alpha & Fire Bravo) that can be deployed at various locations around the coast.
 Ports of Jersey Marine Services have many vessels that can be readily called upon with a crew on standby 24/7.
-There are additional lifeboats in Guernsey and around the French Coast which will also assist if required, as can a number of air assets, including Channel Island Air Search in Guernsey and several military and civilian search and rescue helicopters in France and the UK.
+There are additional lifeboats in Guernsey and around the French coast which will also assist if required, as can a number of air assets, including Channel Island Air Search in Guernsey and several military and civilian search and rescue helicopters in France and the UK.

 There are 124 life rings around the coast provided and maintained by Jersey Coastguard for those in difficulty inshore.
-The beaches of St Brelade, St Ouen, Portlet and Greve de Lecq have RNLI beach lifeguards that operate in the primary season.
+The beaches of St Brelade, St Ouen, Portelet and Greve de Lecq have RNLI beach lifeguards that operate in the primary season.
 The bathing pool at Havre de Pas also has lifeguards on duty in summer months provided by the Jersey Government.